Profile of:

 Manouk De Hooge

 I am a post-doc researcher at the Ghent University Hospital (UZ Gent) in Belgium.
 My research focus is on spondyloarthritis, psoriatic arthritis and imaging.
 In addition, I assess imaging reads for several clinical trials and cohort studies.
 In the Netherlands, at the Leiden University Medical Center I did my PhD training on imaging in axial spondyloarthritis under supervision of prof.dr.
-Désirée van der Heijde, Floris van Gaalen and Monique Reijnierse, who are all ASAS members.
-Currently I am the co-chair of Young ASAS.
+Désirée van der Heijde, dr. Floris van Gaalen and dr. Monique Reijnierse.
+Previously, I was the co-chair of Young ASAS (2021-2023).
+Currently, I am working at the Ghent University Hospital on imaging projects in SpA and PsA.

 Full name: Manouk De Hooge